Tuguegarao

 A major urban center and primary growth center in the Northeastern Luzon, it is the regional center of Cagayan Valley and also its regional institutional and administrative center.
-One of the fast emerging cities in the Philippines, the city is a convergence area for the provinces of Cagayan, Kalinga, Apayao and northern Isabela.
+The city is a convergence area for the provinces of Cagayan, Kalinga, Apayao and northern Isabela and one of the fast-emerging cities in the Philippines.

-Dubbed as the “Gateway to the Ilocandia and the Cordilleras,” the city is located on the southern border of the province where the Pinacanauan River empties into the Cagayan River.
+Dubbed as the "Gateway to the Ilocandia and the Cordilleras," the city is located on the southern border of the province where the Pinacanauan River empties into the Cagayan River.
 It is surrounded by the Sierra Madre Mountains to the east, Cordillera Mountains to the west, and the Caraballo Mountains to the south.

 The highest temperature ever recorded in the Philippines—42.2 C—hit Tuguegarao on May 11, 1969.

 Etymology

-There are several legends about the origin of the name.
-One is a species of palm tree called taraw in the area and another is garao in reference to the "swift river current."
+Taraw is a palm tree in the area and garao is a reference to the "swift river current".

-The most accepted version is the Ibanags' reply to the Spaniards when the latter asked for the name of the place — Tuggi gari yaw ("this was cleared by fire").
+The popular version based on legend is the Ibanags' reply to the Spaniards when asked for the name of the place: Tuggi gari yaw ("this was cleared by fire").

-On the other hand, historical evidence that might provide clues to the origin of the city's name comes from the fact that in 1591, the place was listed as a Spanish encomienda, which was originally a pre-colonial settlement called Tubigarao.
+The origin of the city's name is unknown, but historical evidence suggests it was originally a pre-colonial settlement called Tubigarao.
+In 1591, the place was listed as a Spanish encomienda.

 History

+Spanish colonial era

 Tuguegarao was founded on May 9, 1604, as a "mission-pueblo" with the new vicar Fray Tomas Villa, O.P. initiating the construction of a temporary church housing Sts.
 Peter and Paul as patron saints.

 In the 1720s, Father Antonio Lobato, O.P. developed a layout of street network together with the construction of the cathedral.
 In 1839, the provincial capital was transferred to Tuguegarao from Lal-lo as the Cagayan-Manila road opened which spurred socio-economic progress.

+American era

 The town was occupied by American troops on December 12, 1899.
 Drastic improvements in Tuguegarao were discerned over the course of provincial administrations—the first Provincial Capitol was completed in 1909, a town hall and public market were built, the provincial high school—Cagayan High School—was founded in a former private residence, and the Cagayan Valley College of Arts & Trades was founded by American educator Claude Andrews.

+Japanese occupation

-During World War II, the city and its airfield of some significance was captured by the Japanese Imperial Army on December 12, 1941, as part of the Japanese invasion of Aparri.
-The General Headquarters of the 11th Infantry Regiment, Philippine Commonwealth Army, USAFIP-NL was activated on 1942 to 1946 and stationed in Tuguegarao.
+During World War II, the city and its airfield was bombed at the opening of the Pacific War on 8 December 1941.
+The city fell to the Japanese Imperial Army on 12 December 1941, as part of the Japanese invasion of Aparri.
+The General Headquarters of the 11th Infantry Regiment, Philippine Commonwealth Army, USAFIP-NL was activated in 1942 and stationed in Tuguegarao.
+Following an escalation of fighting during the closing months of the war, the Japanese fled to the barrio of Capatan.
+Tuguegarao was liberated by Allied forces on 25 June 1945.

+Postwar era

 Sitio Capatan was elevated into a barrio (or barangay) of Tuguegarao on April 3, 1959, by Republic Act No. 2107.